TwoFactorAuth/ruby/README.md

 Nobody understood what two-factor authentication was, why they needed it, or why they should use hardware instead of [horrifically](http://www.forbes.com/sites/laurashin/2016/12/20/hackers-have-stolen-millions-of-dollars-in-bitcoin-using-only-phone-numbers/#41356cd922db) [insecure](https://www.schneier.com/blog/archives/2016/08/nist_is_no_long.html) SMS.
 As a solo developer, I couldn't afford to do the market education to turn this into a viable project.

-Now, in spring of 2017, I've been seeing increasing interest in U2F and am considering updating this plugin for Rails 5.
+Now, in mid-2018, I've [seen increasing interest in U2F](https://krebsonsecurity.com/2018/07/google-security-keys-neutralized-employee-phishing/) and am considering updating this plugin for Rails 5.
-It would only take one or two sites willing to buy a year of support to make it worth my time.
+It would only take two sites willing to buy an annual to make it worth my time.
 Please [email me](peter@twofactorauth.io) if you want to secure your users or would like to chat about anything related to the project.